To earn a JD degree, a student must:

 If a transfer student completes courses on a pass/fail basis at the previous law school after the first two full-time semesters are complete (for instance, a pass/fail course completed during the summer after the first year), the Sr. Associate Dean for Academic Affairs and Assistant Dean for Academic Affairs may award credit for the course, but deduct the credit hours from the pass/fail hours available to the student going forward.

 A cumulative weighted grade average of 2.33 (C+) is required by all JD students at the end of their first year and at the end of every academic semester thereafter to continue their enrollment and to graduate from the School of Law.
-Otherwise, the student is academically ineligible, as explained in Chapter 6.
+If a student has one or more incompletes at the time that grades are released for a semester, those courses will not be included in the calculation of the grade average.
+A student who does not have a cumulative weighed grade average of 2.33 (C+) at the end of their first year and at the end of every academic semester thereafter is academically ineligible, as explained in Chapter 6.

-All amounts owed by a graduating student to the School of Law or University must be paid or otherwise approved by the Dean and Student Financial Services’ Office of the University before the student may graduate.
+All amounts owed by a graduating student to the School of Law or the University must be paid or otherwise approved by the Dean and the Student Financial Services Office of the University before degree conferral.

 With the permission of the Sr. Associate Dean for Academic Affairs (or their designee), a student may be permitted to accelerate graduation by one semester if they: (1) meet all applicable requirements; and (2) have been in residence for at least five semesters (Fall and Spring).